-Jessica Hollen, the 2012 and 2015 Northwest Conference Coach of the Year, is more excited than ever about the direction the George Fox University Bruins are heading as she enters her 10th season at the helm of the school's softball program in 2018.
+Jessica Hollen, a three-time Northwest Conference Coach of the Year (2012, 2015, 2018), is more excited than ever about the direction the George Fox University Bruins are heading as she enters her 11th season at the helm of the school's softball program in 2019.

-Last season (2017), the Bruins recorded their fourth straight winning season with an overall record of 20-17.
+In 2017, the Bruins recorded their fourth straight winning season with an overall record of 20-17.
 They also achieved their third straight Northwest Conference Tournament appearance with a conference record of 13-15.
 Weather wasn't kind to the Bruins, as the team was forced to cut six games out of its original schedule.
-Madison Sorensen and Annie Veatch were both named to the All-NWC first team list.
-In her nine seasons, she has an overall record of 174-193 (.474).
+Madison Sorensen and Annie Veatch were both named to the All-NWC first-team list.

-In 2014, the Bruins finished 24-16 on the season and 13-15 in the Nortwhest Conference.
+In 2014, the Bruins finished 24-16 on the season and 13-15 in the Northwest Conference.
 Hollen's team passed the 1994 team (21-8) setting a new team record for most wins in a season.
-George Fox finished tied for fifth with Pacific Lutheran University, and missed the Northwest Conference Tournament by one game.
-The Bruins had five players honored with NWC accolades, and will return four the five players to the 2015 season.
+George Fox finished tied for fifth with Pacific Lutheran University and missed the Northwest Conference Tournament by one game.
+The Bruins had five players honored with NWC accolades and will return four the five players to the 2015 season.

 George Fox remained competitive in 2013 as the Bruins went 18-22 overall and 15-13 in the conference, this time finishing fifth and just one game out of a tournament spot.
 The Bruins recorded season sweeps of Puget Sound and Lewis & Clark, took three of four from playoff-bound Whitworth, and took a game from defending national champion Pacific Lutheran.
 Rookie shortstop Kayla Anderson became Hollen's first All-NWC First Team selection and was the first Bruin to be honored past the conference level since 1994, being named to the National Fastpitch Coaches Association All-West Region Third Team.
 Her career record after five seasons now stands at 68-131 (.342).